I’m introspecting on this massive irony of why we want to go to Heaven, knowing that all pain and suffering will end…yet, we don’t want to die.

 Is it because we can’t grasp the fact that our days on earth are numbered?

-Is it because we have loved ones, and we don’t want to be separated with them?
+Is it because we have loved ones, and we don’t want to be separated from them?
 Alas!
 The day would definitely come.
 The question is, would we meet again and where?

 We pray and plead for God to heal our loved ones.
 But one day, they too will die.